How Much Does a VPN Cost? (And How to Save Money)

 You also might find issues with the actual security side of the VPN, meaning there could be vulnerabilities in the product that you likely wouldn’t find on a paid VPN service.

 And if you run into issues while using the VPN, what’s the incentive for the provider’s customer support team to help you?
-They might provide quicker service to paying customers, or you might not have any access to customer support.
+They might provide quicker service to paying customers, or you might not have any access to direct customer support.

 What privacy concerns might you have with a free VPN?